jcisio/docker-drupal/README.md

 You need code base (let's say `~/workspace`) for your vhost with the following files :

-* `www` folder contain different projects
+* `html` folder contain different projects

 * `conf/apache/vhosts.conf` which each line defining a vhost:

-      Use vhost project1/www project1 5.6
+      Use vhost project1 project1/www 5.6
-      Use vhost project2/www project2 7.1
+      Use vhost project2 project2/www 7.1

-The above config sets up two virtual hosts: `project1.example.com` and `*.project1.example.com` using PHP 5.6 with `~/workspace/www/project1/www` as docroot, `project2.example.com` and `*.project2.example.com` using PHP 7.1 with `~/workspace/www/project2/www` as docroot.
+The above config sets up two virtual hosts: `project1.docker.localhost` and `*.project1.docker.localhost` using PHP 5.6 with `~/workspace/www/project1/www` as docroot, `project2.docker.localhost` and `*.project2.docker.localhost` using PHP 7.1 with `~/workspace/www/project2/www` as docroot.

 Running the container